BracketSpace/Notification/readme.txt

 = [Next] =
 * [Fixed] User ID assignment in User deleted trigger, thanks to @Matthewnie.
+* [Changed] Trigger `action` methods has been unified with callback method parameters.

 = 5.1.7 =
 * [Fixed] Post Terms merge tags not rendering the values, thanks to @stocker.